logo

 Recent falls or mobility issues

-Unsteadiness, difficulty getting around, or a recent fall can point to the need for mobility aids, home modifications, or physiotherapy services, which can be purchased using Home Care Package funding.
+Unsteadiness, difficulty getting around, or a recent fall can point to the need for mobility aids, home modifications, or physiotherapy services, which can be purchased using Support at Home funding.

 Poor nutrition

 Are meals skipped or replaced with unhealthy options?
-If meal preparation has become a challenge, a Home Care Package can assist with shopping, meal preparation, and nutrition planning.
+If meal preparation has become a challenge, a Support at Home can assist with shopping, meal preparation, and nutrition planning.

 Neglected home or finances